maxheld83/rsync/README.md

-# GitHub Action to Deploy via `rsync` over ssh
+# GitHub Action for Deploying via `rsync` Over `ssh`

 [![Actions Status](https://wdp9fww0r9.execute-api.us-west-2.amazonaws.com/production/badge/maxheld83/rsync)](https://github.com/maxheld83/rsync/actions)
 [![GitHubActions](https://img.shields.io/badge/as%20seen%20on%20-GitHubActions-blue.svg)](https://github-actions.netlify.com/rsync)

-Sometimes, you might want to deploy static assets to some old school webserver over ssh.
+Sometimes, you might want to use `rsync` inside GitHub actions, such as for deploying static assets to some old school webserver over ssh.
 This is your action.

-It allows you to transfer files *from* your working directory (`/github/workspace`) *to* some server using `rsync` over ssh.
+It allows you to transfer files *from* your working directory (`/github/workspace`) *to* some server using `rsync` over `ssh`.
 Helpfully, `/github/workspace` includes a copy of your repository *source*, as well as any build artefacts left behind by previous workflow steps (= other actions you ran before).